City guide

 Blunt advice

-The biggest Athens mistake is treating it like a transit node instead of a city.
-The second is staying in the wrong place and then concluding the city is less graceful than it actually is.
+The classic Athens mistake is treating it like a transit node rather than a city.
+The second is choosing the wrong district and concluding the place itself is less graceful than promised.
+Athens is best when the base is stronger, the day is more clustered, and the traveler accepts that one clean urban stay beats one rushed city-plus-ferry haze every time.

 • Athens deserves a cleaner plan than it usually gets.